History of rice cultivation: Companion plant

-Middle East
+Middle East and the Mediterranean Basin

+Asiatic rice (Oryza sativa), although a latecomer to Mediterranean agriculture, was relatively widespread in antiquity and was not a product of the Islamic Agricultural Revolution.
+During the Hellenistic period, rice was well known as far west as Parthia, in modern northeastern Iran.
+Diodorus (first century BCE) recognized rice as a significant Indian crop during the subcontinent's busy agricultural season.
+Strabo (first century CE) reported that rice was widely grown in Bactria, Babylon, Susis, and also in Lower Syria, based on second century BCE author Aristobulus.
+The crop traveled to Asia Minor (in modern-day Turkey) during the early centuries CE.

+Texts from the late first and early second centuries imply that rice was first introduced to Palestine by Jewish farmers during the Early Roman period.
+Palestine's main crop was fine, large kernel rice.
+According to the Jerusalem Talmud (3rd to 4th centuries CE), rice was grown in Caesarea, Paneas-Caesarea Phillipi, and the Chrysopolis area to the north of the Sea of Galilee (in modern-day Israel).

+Galen recommended the grain as a medicament in the second century, and his disciple Oribasius followed him in the fourth century.

-Rice was grown in some areas of Mesopotamia (southern Iraq).
-With the rise of Islam, it moved north to Nisibin, the southern shores of the Caspian Sea (in Gilan and Mazanderan provinces of Iran) and then beyond the Muslim world into the valley of the Volga.
+By the time the Muslims arrived in Iraq, rice was already widely farmed throughout the Sasanian kingdom.
+The Babylonian Talmud describes its Mesopotamian cultivation, and implies it was an important part of the cuisine of Jews in Babylon.
+Following the Islamic conquest, its cultivation moved north to Nisibin, the southern shores of the Caspian Sea (in Gilan and Mazanderan provinces of Iran) and then beyond the Muslim world into the valley of the Volga.
 In Egypt, rice is mainly grown in the Nile Delta.
 In Palestine, rice came to be grown in the Jordan Valley.
 Rice is also grown in Saudi Arabia at Al-Ahsa Oasis and in Yemen.

 Caribbean and Latin America

-Most of the rice used today in the cuisine of the Americas is not native but was introduced to Latin America and the Caribbean by European colonizers at an early date.
+Most of the rice used today in the cuisine of the Americas is not native but was introduced to Latin America and the Caribbean by Europeans at an early date.
 However, there are at least two native (endemic) species of rice present in the Amazon region of South America, and one or both were used by the indigenous inhabitants of the region to create the domesticated form Oryza sp., some 4000 years ago.

-Spanish colonizers introduced Asian rice to Mexico in the 1520s at Veracruz, and the Portuguese and their African slaves introduced it at about the same time to colonial Brazil.
+Spanish colonizers introduced Asian rice to Mexico in the 1520s at Veracruz, and the Portuguese and Africans they enslaved introduced it at about the same time to colonial Brazil.
 Recent scholarship suggests that enslaved Africans played an active role in the establishment of rice in the New World and that African rice was an important crop from an early period.
 Varieties of rice and bean dishes that were a staple dish along the peoples of West Africa remained a staple among their descendants subjected to slavery in the Spanish New World colonies, Brazil and elsewhere in the Americas.